Blocking ads removes funding from us!

 Zoom

-Finally, let's take a closer look at the zoom.
-Last year's predecessors and then the S21 Ultra and the Mi 11 Ultra compete first.
-In these tests, it's important to note that the P50 Pro has the shortest focal length with a 3,5x optical zoom.
-The P40 Pro and Mi 11 Ultra can optically magnify objects up to 5x, and the S21 Ultra and P40 Pro+ go one step further with a 10x optical magnification.
+Last but not least, we want to take a closer look at the zoom.
+First, we'll look at last year's predecessors, followed by the S21 Ultra and the Mi 11 Ultra.
+In these tests, it's important to mention that the P50 Pro has the shortest focal length with a 3,5x optical zoom.
+The P40 Pro and Mi 11 Ultra can optically magnify objects up to 5x, and the S21 Ultra and the P40 Pro+ go one step further with a 10x optical magnification.

 Comparison with the P40 Pro & P40 Pro+

-Although with the P50 Pro "Only" a 3,5x optical zoom is used, it can be compared to the P40 in terms of sharpness Pro+ keep up very well and I like it even better, especially in bad light conditions.
-Huawei usually did a better job with the colors as well.
-They are reproduced a little warmer and no longer appear as pale as they did on the P40 Pro+, although there is a little lack of contrast here and there.
-The regular P40 Pro can no longer really keep up in terms of sharpness, but usually displays colors well.
+Although the P50 Pro "only" uses a 3,5x optical zoom, it can keep up with the P40 Pro+ in terms of sharpness and I even like it much better, especially in poor lighting conditions.
+Huawei has also managed to get the colors better in most cases.
+They are reproduced a little warmer and no longer appear as pale as on the P40 Pro+, although there is a slight lack of contrast now and then.
+The regular P40 Pro can no longer really keep up in terms of sharpness, but it usually displays colors attractively.

 Comparison with the S21 Ultra & Mi 11 Ultra

-It's extremely impressive how good the Huawei P50 is Pro can compete with the S21 Ultra.
-Although this is slightly ahead, especially at higher zoom levels, the P3,5 wins from 9,9x to 50x magnification Pro and with low light and indoor shots, the difference is greater than expected.
+It is extremely impressive how well the Huawei P50 Pro can keep up with the S21 Ultra.
+Although the latter has a slight edge, especially at higher zoom levels, the P3,5 Pro wins from 9,9 to 50x magnification, and in low light and indoor shots the difference is greater than expected.
 The Mi 11 Ultra can still keep up relatively well, but has to admit defeat to the other smartphones from 10x magnification.
-On the other hand, the differences in color reproduction are smaller.
-There's no clear winner here for me in good lighting conditions, but once you're shooting indoors or with less available light, Samsung can't keep up.
+The differences in color reproduction, on the other hand, are smaller.
+In good lighting conditions, there is no clear winner for me, but as soon as you take photos indoors or with less light, Samsung can no longer keep up.

 Comparison with the Apple iPhone 13 Pro

-I also have the cameras of the Huawei P50 Pro in a detailed comparison on that HUAWEI.Blog against the cameras of the Apple iPhone 13 Pro compete.
-If you are interested, you are welcome to take a look:
+I also compared the cameras of the Huawei P50 Pro in detail on the HUAWEI.Blog against the cameras of the Apple iPhone 13 Pro.
+If you are interested, feel free to take a look:

 Others - great speakers, top notch vibration motor, and more

-The symmetrical stereo speakers get extremely loud and sound really good.
+The symmetrical stereo speakers are extraordinarily loud and sound really good.
 They provide a very full, balanced sound with nice depths.
-Along with the Xiaomi Mi 11 Ultra and iPhone 13 Pro Max, we are dealing with the currently best loudspeakers of this year's flagships.
+Together with the Xiaomi Mi 11 Ultra and iPhone 13 Pro Max, we are currently dealing with the best speakers of this year's flagships.

-The built-in vibration motor is also one of the best on the market, as it conveys a high-quality feel in the hand and never sounds annoying.
-The Mi 11 Ultra and OnePlus 9 Pro I like it a little better due to better optimization, but that doesn't prevent the P50 Pro through clean, short vibrations clearly in front of a S21 Ultra, OPPO Find X3 Pro or Huawei P40 Pro positioned.
+The built-in vibration motor is also one of the best on the market, as it gives a high-quality feel in the hand and never sounds annoying.
+I like the Mi 11 Ultra and OnePlus 9 Pro a little better due to better optimization, but that doesn't stop the P50 Pro from positioning itself clearly ahead of an S21 Ultra, OPPO Find X3 Pro or Huawei P40 Pro with clean, short vibrations.

 Huawei installs a fingerprint sensor in the display, which is positioned a little too far down for my taste.
 In terms of reliability and speed, however, it is at a high level.
 Often just a quick tap is enough to unlock the device.
 2D face recognition is also on board, which works extremely quickly, but not too safely.

-In addition, the Huawei P50 supports Pro of course the latest standards, such as an IP68 certification against the ingress of water and dust, a USB-C 3.1 connection for fast transfer speeds and WiFi 6+.
-Although this is a China smartphone, which is not intended for the European market, I had with the P50 Pro actually mostly better cell phone reception than with other devices.
+In addition, the Huawei P50 Pro naturally supports the latest standards, such as IP68 certification against the ingress of water and dust, a USB-C 3.1 port for fast transfer speeds and WiFi 6+.
+Although this is a Chinese smartphone that is not intended for the European market, I actually had better mobile reception with the P50 Pro than with other devices.

 Conclusion

-The Huawei P50 Pro is an excellent smartphone that does not have any major weaknesses in terms of hardware.
-The feel, the high-quality design, the great 120 Hertz display, the impressive performance, the satisfactory battery life including great charging times, the powerful cameras, the first-class speakers and the vibration motor are at an extremely high level.
-When it comes to cameras, I like the P50 Pro overall even the best, even if a few steps backwards were made on paper.
+The Huawei P50 Pro is an excellent smartphone that has no major weaknesses in terms of hardware.
+The feel, the high-quality design, the great 120 Hertz display, the impressive performance, the satisfactory battery life including great charging times, the powerful cameras, the first-class speakers and the vibration motor are all at an extremely high level.
+In terms of cameras, I actually like the P50 Pro the best overall, even if a few steps backwards have been made on paper.

-Unfortunately, the smartphone does not come with Google Play services, which is why Google apps and some other apps, such as Twitter or eBay, do not work at all or only partially.
-In addition, there is the very poor availability and the lack of 5G connectivity, which is becoming increasingly relevant even in Germany.
-All of these trade-offs make me recommend the Huawei P50 Pro Unfortunately I wouldn't recommend it to anyone, not even to those who place great value on an excellent camera, because even if the P50 Pro here in my opinion the leader is there with a Mi 11 Ultra, iPhone 13 Pro, S21 Ultra and P40 Pro+ great alternatives.
+Unfortunately, the smartphone does not come with Google Play Services, which is why Google apps and some other apps, such as Twitter or eBay, do not work at all or only partially.
+Added to this is the very poor availability and the lack of 5G connectivity, which is becoming increasingly relevant even in Germany.
+Due to all these drawbacks, I can unfortunately not recommend the Huawei P50 Pro to anyone, not even those who place great value on an excellent camera, because even if the P50 Pro is the leader here in my opinion, there are great alternatives with a Mi 11 Ultra, iPhone 13 Pro, S21 Ultra and P40 Pro+.

 Recommendations for you